imlinus/is-port-available/readme.md

 # Portr

-🌌🚪 Check if port is available, otherwise suggest nearby
+🌌🚪 Check if port is available, otherwise suggest nearby.

-Note: This is version `0.0.2`, though it seems to work quite nicely.

 ### Setup